khulnasoft/tracker/docs/docs/events/custom/golang.md

     }
     ```

-    Follow instructions on [how to build Tracker] and you will get your new signature
+    Follow instructions on [how to build Tracee] and you will get your new signature
     available to use.
 You may even select only the signatures you created:

     ```console
-    sudo ./dist/tracker \
+    sudo ./dist/tracee \
         --output json \
         --events mine
     ```